 Certain commodities used by us in our operations may also be subject to strategic hedging programs.
-For example, during 2020, we entered into diesel swap contracts designed to fix or limit our exposure to higher fuel prices.
-At December 31, 2020, we had outstanding positions on its diesel exposure with a notional amount of 15.6 million gallons, with a weighted average fixed price of \$1.18 per gallon, expiring between January 2021 and December 2022.
-We recorded gains of \$4.0 million and \$4.7 million for the three and twelve months ended December 31, 2020, respectively (Q4 2019 and 2019: \$nil and \$nil, respectively).
+During 2020 and 2021, the Company entered into diesel swap contracts designed to fix or limit the Company's exposure to higher fuel prices.
+At December 31, 2021, the Company had outstanding positions on its diesel exposure with a notional amount of 3.6 million gallons, with a weighted average fixed price of \$1.42 per gallon, expiring between January 2022 and December 2022.
+The Company recorded gains of \$0.3 million and \$9.4 million for the three and twelve months ended December 31, 2021, respectively (Q4 2020 and 2020: gains of \$4.0 million and \$4.7 million, respectively).

-Please refer to the 2020 MD&A for more details, including a sensitivity analysis of the effect of certain metal prices on revenue and AISC.
+Please refer to the 2021 MD&A for more details, including a sensitivity analysis of the effect of certain metal prices on revenue and AISC.